holly-rees-bjss/go-to-do/README.md

 The CLI app is run with the default logging level as Error, but can specify logging level (debug, info, warn, error) using the logLevel flag eg. `go run main.go -loglevel=debug cli`.
 Logs for the CLI app are stored in file `cli_logs.log`, storing logs for the most recent run of the application.

+## A client-server CLI persistent To Do Store

+The API application can be run by using the command `go run main.go api` or `./main api` (after building), and will run on localhost port 8080. <br>
+This API has the following endpoints:
+* /api/todos will return JSON of all todos.
+You can also add optional query parameters to get the Overdue or Archive lists.
+    - /api/todos/archive
+    - /api/todos/overdue